microsoft/RTVS-docs/index.md

 * [Help](help.html)

 ## Feedback
 We're looking for your feedback!
-Please use our feedback tool to send us smiles and frowns!
+Please the feedback menu in RTVS to send us smiles and frowns!